flyteorg/flytesnacks/plugins/sagemaker/README.md

 ### Wrapping a SageMaker Hyperparameter Tuning Job around a SageMaker Training Job

+To define the hyperparameter tuning job, a training job is required.
-Define the hyperparameter tuning job, which is required to wrap around a training job:
+The hyperparameter tuning job wraps around a training job:

 ```python
 from flytekit.common.tasks.sagemaker import hpo_job_task